wkolowski/Type-Theory-Wishlist/README.md

 & tl tl => interleave l.tl r.tl
 ```

-This definition is equivalent to the following which doesn't use deep copatterns.
+The above definition is equivalent to the following one which doesn't use deep copatterns.

 ```
 interleave : (l r : Stream A) -> Stream A